are growing group of water resources, hydrology and river systems

 students, researchers and faculty developing science and technology to

 better understand, use and predict water distribution, variability and

-systems across a wide range of spatio-temporal scales and regions,
+systems across a wide range of spatio-temporal scales and regions.
+We

 concentrate on the study of hydro-systems under natural variability and

-anthropogenic change that face new challenges society's water security and
+anthropogenic change that face new challenges for society's water

 Our study topics span from atmospheric science, surface water and groundwater hydrology through complementary sciences like hydrometeorology, hydroclimatology, ecohydrology, surface hydrology, fluvial geomorphology, river hydraulics and sediment transport, hydroinformatics, hydrologic modeling, groundwater resources and well hydraulics.

 We use tools that combine field observations from the atmosphere,

 sensed information from satellites, radars and unmanned systems,

 and high performance, distributed hydrological and river computational